 Sales using methods like these are called unsolicited consumer agreements.

-An example of an unsolicited consumer agreement is a salesperson approaching passing consumers in a common area of a shopping centre to try to sell them products or services.
+- a salesperson approaching passing consumers in a common area of a shopping centre to try to sell them products or services

 The following situations also result in unsolicited consumer agreements, and so the same rules apply to these agreements: